The Impact of Supply Chain Disruptions on Freight Rates in 2021

 Email

 The year 2020 was anything but ordinary, and the imbalance caused by shutdowns and business restrictions continues to affect supply chains across the world in 2021.
 Such ripple effects impacted consumer spending patterns and exacerbated pricing, leading to spikes in truck freight rates.
+While some may wonder if freight rates dropping is on the horizon, the reality is quite different.
+This article provides a comprehensive supply chain analysis of the current situation and its implications for the transportation market.

 How will freight rates change in 2021?

 Truckload rates for dry vans, where we have traditionally seen a good balance between supply and demand, are now at historic highs and are expected to remain high in 2021.
-Container capacity is extremely tight at both the east and west coast ports, meaning ocean shipping rates have increased.
+Container shipping rates have increased due to extremely tight container capacity at both the east and west coast ports, exacerbated by port congestion and shipping backlogs.
 Rail rates are also reaching record heights.
+Nearly all market indicators are pointing towards a continuation of high rates and tight carrier capacity through 2021.
+Here are some key market observations that are causing a perfect storm for elevated freight rates throughout the year of 2021:

-· Increased shipment volume
+• Increased shipment volume and import levels

-· Lack of equipment availability
+• Lack of equipment availability

-· Recovery from the 2020 truckdriver shortage
+• Recovery from the 2020 truck driver shortage

 Truckload Demand in 2021: Capacity shortage will continue